-"Buildings are built one block at a time, but communities are built one student at a time"
+"Buildings are built one block at a time, but communities are built one student at a time."

 Residence halls at The College at Brockport are more than places where students sleep.
 They are vibrant, active communities where significant learning takes place.
 They are dedicated to student success through a commitment to collaboration, community, civility, diversity and responsible citizenship.
 They are comfortable and affordable, promote the safety of their residents, and emphasize academics.
 They value meaningful involvement and encourage pride and respect.
 Our community-building program focuses on the total development of a student within the residential setting.
 We consider students to be adults and expect them to obey all laws and take personal responsibility for their conduct.

-Each residence hall community is staffed by a professional Resident Director (RD) and a staff of upper class Resident Assistants (RAs).
+Each residence hall community is staffed by a professional Resident Director (RD) and a staff of returning student Resident Assistants (RAs).
 RAs and RDs are excellent sources of information - they know the campus, its resources, and how to help you resolve problems.
 The residential staff are committed to service excellence.
 They will treat you as an individual, help you make choices, support you in developing personal responsibility and concern for others, and help you to develop a plan for your academic success.

 Each weekday afternoon, an RA is on day-desk duty in each residence hall (hours may vary by hall).
 Every evening, an RA is on duty in each residence hall also.
 The name, room, and phone number of the RA on duty is posted near the main desk.
 While on duty, the RA sits at the main desk 8 p.m. - midnight, Sunday - Thursday, and 9 p.m. to 2 a.m. on Friday and Saturday.
-RAs on duty respond to student concerns, provide information, give out packages, check out residence hall equipment, make periodic rounds, and assist the Resident Director in the operation of the hall.
+RAs on duty respond to student concerns, provide information, check out residence hall equipment, make periodic rounds, and assist the Resident Director in the operation of the hall.

 Residence Council (RC) is a collaboration of students living in the same residence hall, along with Resident Assistants, the Resident Director, and Faculty in Residence (if applicable).
 Residence Council in the first-year residence halls consist of three first-year residents who serve as RC Officers in the roles of President, Vice President, and Secretary/Treasurer.
 Your annual $20 Residence Council fee, payable during check-in, makes it possible for your Residence Hall Council to provide activities such as recreation tournaments (softball, broomball, ping pong, etc.), cultural programs, lectures, educational programs, movies, hall game shows, various trips and other activities all in your residence hall.
 The Residence Hall Council in your hall will be only as active as you help make it.
 Your ideas and support can make the Residence Hall Council a valuable part of your community living experience.
 It’s a chance to explore your talents as a student leader.